-Human Cognition and Learning (3-0) Prerequisite: PSYC 1340.
+Human Cognition and Learning (3-0) Prerequisite: PSYC 1340, 2360, 3340, and junior standing.
 This course is required for psychology majors and is an elective for other students.
 This course is a survey of cognitive and learning theories.
 Topics include, elemental and higher- order cognitive processes, classical and operant conditioning, motivation, physiological aspects of learning, and computer modeling theories of learning.
 (Fall)